 As researchers and lecturers in the area of academic support for students, we research the ‘English’ students need to succeed at university, and help students with their university work through the academic support we give.
 Our investigations into the broad subject areas of Design, Engineering, Computing, Nursing, Psychology and Business have shown us that the ‘English’ used is unique and content-linked in both terminology and vocabulary; content-linked to underpinning ideological and psychological elements, and; content-linked with unique non-textual elements.
 We anticipate other subject areas would have their own unique elements, and indeed, that in more liberal arts type subjects such as English Literature or Philosophy this could differ greatly.
 None of these elements are tested, nor can they be tested by IELTS, and IELTS tests its own unique vocabulary and underpinning elements.

 Thus, we challenge the power our HE institutions accord to the IELTS test.
 As a solution, we propose this power be reallocated to subject specialists to undertake assessment of students’ ‘English’ in the subject contexts they will study.
 Only then do we envision their ‘English’ can be appropriately assessed.
 We do not expect such a proposal to be popular or well received by ‘English’ language specialists, IELTS itself, subject specialists, or even students.
 We imagine that ‘English’ language specialists and IELTS itself may resist reallocation of such testing, particularly given the scale and lucrative properties of IELTS testing.
 We imagine subject specialists may not be happy the testing be done by them given the time pressures upon them in their daily workloads.
 We also wonder whether students may be unhappy that they need to show their ability in language in their subject given the need to change any preparation undertaken for ‘English’ assessment.
 We suggest, however, that such a power shift could be managed through an assessment procedure involving subject specialists, language specialists, IELTS itself, and preparation materials that already exist such as ‘A’ level subject texts and materials.
 Furthermore, and most importantly, we argue that if the power invested in IELTS is challenged, and if this power is given to subject specialists to undertake the assessment of ‘English’, then we will be effectively determining students preparedness for study and giving students a more accurate indication of the preparedness of their ‘English’ to do so.
 In terms of future avenues of research we would suggest exploring ways in which this testing can be done in the subject, and in studying other subject areas (particularly non-professional type subjects such as History) to reveal their underlying elements.
-We also consider it valuable to research wider questions that arise from the above, such as ‘Why does the idea of a ‘neutralised and decontextualized’ language have such appeal?’
+We also suggest consulting subject lecturers regarding how they would feel about changing the English testing to be more subject specific, and how this could be done.
+Further, whether they felt there were any positive features of the IELTS test that it would be worth keeping.
+In addition, we consider it valuable to research wider questions that arise from the above, such as ‘Why does the idea of a ‘neutralised and decontextualized’ language have such appeal?’
 ‘What role does IELTS play in its commodification?’ and, importantly, ‘Who stands to gain from the current testing status quo?’

 References